Expanding from STRIDE, Stanford Translational Research Integrated Database Environment to StaRR, Stanford Medicine Research Data Repository

 Reimbursement codes, also known as billing codes, are one of the more commonly utilized sources of structured data in EMRs.
-The STRIDE record of diagnosis and procedure codes over time shown in Figure 1 reflects the conversion from paper to electronic records in the 1990s through early 2000s, followed by a steady rate of growth in patients served by the system, starting around 2010.
+The STARR record of diagnosis and procedure codes over time shown in graph below reflects the conversion from paper to electronic records in the 1990s through early 2000s, followed by a steady rate of growth in patients served by the system, starting around 2010.

 The above graph shows the number of distinct patients each year with diagnosis or procedure codes since 1998.